ncaroline/ncaroline/README.md

 - 👋 Hi, I’m @ncaroline
-- 👀 I’m interested in ... learning coding for improving my knowledge
+- 👀 I’m interested in learning coding to improve my knowledge
-- 🌱 I’m currently learning ...
-HTML and CSS
-- 💞️ I’m looking to collaborate on ...
-Learning more
-- 📫 How to reach me ...  on discord Nataliia#1090

 <!---
 ncaroline/ncaroline is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.